shuai-xu/flink/docs/dev/connectors/kafka.md

  Please see [Kafka Producer Partitioning Scheme](#kafka-producer-partitioning-scheme) for more details.
  * *Advanced serialization schema*: Similar to the consumer, the producer also allows using an advanced serialization schema called `KeyedSerializationSchema`, which allows serializing the key and value separately.
-It also allows to override the target topic, so that one producer instance can send data to multiple topics.
+It also allows overriding the target topic, so that one producer instance can send data to multiple topics.

 ### Kafka Producer Partitioning Scheme